 - Wired Network: To connect a computer, laptop, or other device to the campus wired network, you will need to configure your machine or sign-in with the portal, using the how-to instructions at Wired Network Registration.

-- See Residence Hall Data Services for more information on connecting your devices in the dorms.
+- See Dorm Data Services for more information on connecting your devices in the dorms.